 The snooty Deer villager Diana new to New Leaf, has a house with a bath house theme.
 Her house, her name, and her species could be based off of the Roman story of Actaeon the hunter, who saw the maiden goddess Diana bathing.
 When she realized, she turned him into a stag, upon which he was pursued by his own hunting dogs.

 If you haven't played in a very long time, the villagers talk about how they haven't seen you in X months or X weeks.
-For example, this troper hadn't played in six years.
-He returned, and all the villagers claimed they hadn't seen him in 321 weeks.
 The fact that they have been counting every single week they've been separated from you is rather unsettling.

 Erasing the town.
 You basically delete the town and its inhabitants from existence.